tleemann/road_evaluation/experiments/cifar10/README.md

    Please also change the path to the dataset and the saved explanations in the sh file.

    **Note:** before running these scripts, you need to generate the feature attribution files.
 The code for this step can be found in the ``experiments/explanation_generation`` folder of this repository.
-+ ``imputation_predict.py``: Train a predictor to differentiate between imputed and original pixels.
-See "ImputationPrediction.ipynb" for additional
 + ``runtime_script.sh``: Run the runtime benchmark.
 Set the value in the first line to "retrain", to run the benchmark for the retraining method.
 + ``mask_leakage.py``: Run the experiment, where we predicted the class only from the imputation mask.
++ ``imputation_predict.py``: Train a predictor to differentiate between imputed and original pixels.
+See "ImputationPrediction.ipynb" for additional information

 More instructions can be found in the scripts.